 In about 1923, when he would have been 18 years of age, he married Opal L. Oard (Dec.
 3, 1904-1975), a native of Straughn, IN, who had grown up in Muncie.
 Their union endured for 51 years.

-The couple bore three children -- Wilfred M. Emenhiser, Norma J. Irvin and Nila R. Kite.
+The couple bore at least one child -- Wilfred Mearl Emenhiser -- and perhaps two others -- Norma J. Irvin and Nila R. Kite.

 The family belonged to the Center Chapel United Methodist Church.
-In about 1944, they relocated to the community of Royerton.
+In about 1944, they relocated to the community of Royerton on the outskirts of Muncie.
 Opal worked for a period of time at Ball Corporation.
 She also was a member of the Center Chapel United Methodist Church Homemakers,, the Esther Shrine and Warner Gear Sympathy Club.

 For 38 years, Mearl was employed as a machinist by Warner Gear in Muncie, later known as the Transmission Systems unit of Borg-Warner Automotive.
 He also earned a living by farming.
 In his free time, he belonged to the Delaware lodge of the Masons, and Commandery Knights Templar Drill Team, Muncie York Rite and Warner Gear Sympathy Club.